skedastik/motion-tools/README.md

 Known issues:
 * This script will not work if the layer under the playhead is empty (has no pixel data).

+### ps-add-animation-frame

+Create a new layer matching the duration of the current layer, automatically advancing the playhead.
+The new layer is created after the current layer.